CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

     ![Business profile](/img/cloud-native-workspace/get-started/join_business_profile.png)

-    You are all set up to start using CARTO 3!
+    You are ready to start using CARTO 3!

-    If you select **Request access**, the request will be sent to the account administrator and your access will be blocked until it is accepted:
+    If you select **Request access**, the request will be sent to the account administrator and your access will be on hold until it is accepted:

     ![Account setup](/img/cloud-native-workspace/get-started/account_request_sent.png)

-    You will receive an email in your existing email address informing you whether your order has been accepted or declined.
+    You will receive an email to your existing email address informing you whether your request has been accepted or declined.
 If it is declined, you have the possibility to select a different account to join or create a new account.
-If it is accepted, you will be redirected to the personal form before having access to the CARTO 3 Workspace.
+If it is accepted, you will be redirected to the personal information form which needs to be filld in before having access to the CARTO 3 Workspace.

     Enter your personal information: